 The first Orion entered service with Bowen Air Lines in May 1931; it was faster than any military aircraft of that time.
 Designed by Richard A. Von Hake, it was the last wooden monoplane design produced by the Lockheed Aircraft Corporation.
 It was the first airliner to have retractable landing gear.
 The Orion used all the elements of the Lockheed Altair but included a forward top cockpit and NACA cowling.
 It featured an enclosed cabin with seating for six passengers.

 Only one Orion survives today.
 Originally built as an experimental Altair with a metal fuselage in 1931, it was converted in 1934 to an Orion 9C after being damaged in a belly-landing accident.
 It was sold to Shell Aviation Corporation, painted in their colors and named "Shellightning".
 It was used by Shell's aviation manager, Jimmy Doolittle, on cross country and exhibition flights.
 Today the plane is located in the Swiss Transport Museum and wears red with white trim.

-This free flight rubber powered kit includes a full-size rolled CAD drawn plan, building and flying instructions, laser cut balsa parts and hand-picked balsa strip wood, vacuum-molded canopy, exhaust and air scoop, FAI rubber, E-B propeller, EBM thrust bearing, laser cut bond paper for the passenger windows, Easy Built Lite tissue in red and white, and LaserCal™ and TissueCal™ markings for the red and white color scheme.
+This free flight rubber powered kit includes a full-size rolled CAD drawn plan, laser cut balsa parts and hand-picked balsa strip wood, vacuum-molded canopy, exhaust and air scoop, FAI rubber, E-B propeller, EBM thrust bearing, laser cut bond paper for the passenger windows, Easy Built Lite tissue in red and white, and LaserCal™ and TissueCal™ markings for the red and white color scheme.
 To build this model you will need a building board, hobby knife, fine sandpaper, and glue.

 This includes laser cut wing registration numbers, white stripe and race numbers for the fuselage, and red rudder scallop.item #B195 price: $7.95/set